voytas75/AzureOpenAI-PowerShell/AIPSTeam/README.md

 This example runs the script with disabled live streaming (`-Stream $false`) and defines a project for CPU usage monitoring with a dynamic graph instead of the default RAM load and color block output.

-## Additional Information

-* This script provides a foundation for demonstrating collaborative scripting techniques.
-* You can customize the specialist roles, tasks, and outputs based on your specific project requirements.
-* Consider error handling and validation for a robust implementation.